-In a world filled with recognizable drug names, the prescription medication Klonopin proves to be an outlier.
-Klonopin, even lesser known by its medical label clonazepam, is often hidden in the shadow of other benzodiazepines such as Xanax or Valium.
-Nevertheless, this is a very effective sedative medication.
-Benzodiazepines, or the colloquial benzos, sedate overactive and unbalanced brain chemistry that can lead to anxiety, panic attacks, paranoia, seizures, and more.
+In a world filled with recognizable drug names, the prescription medication Klonopin is sometimes an outlier.
+Klonopin, the brand name for the drug clonazepam, is often hidden in the shadow of other benzodiazepines such as Xanax or Valium.
+However, just like other benzodiazepines, Klonopin requires a careful taper if you discontinue the drug.

 Table of Contents

 Tapering Off of Klonopin

 Quitting a benzodiazepine cold-turkey can be dangerous.
 This is especially true if you have been on the drug long-term.
 Luckily, a tapering strategy can be used to get you off the drug completely, by giving you progressively lower doses.
 This helps to avoid the side effects of withdrawal and allows your body to adjust to reduced doses of the drug before further dose reduction.